alt-magick/consciousness/README.md

 # Consciousness
-What if everything was conscious
+What if absolutely everything is conscious

 https://www.vox.com/future-perfect/353430/what-if-absolutely-everything-is-conscious